codewhitesec/qubes-keepass/README.md

 According to your preferences, you could also choose `ask` instead of the `allow` action or remove the `notify=true` option, if you do not want to be notified when something gets copied via *qubes-keepass*.

-If you're using Qubes 4.1 and want to follow the new Qrexec policy system:
+If you're using Qubes 4.1 and want to follow the new *qrexec* policy system:

 ```console
 [user@dom0 ~]$ cat /etc/qubes/policy.d/30-user.policy